sapientpro/image-comparator/README.md

       * [compareHashStrings()](#comparehashstrings)
 <!-- TOC -->

-PHasher is a library for image comparing and hashing.
+Image Comparator is a library for image comparing and hashing.

 Based on https://github.com/kennethrapp/phasher package, with PHP 8 and PHPUnit support.
 The original project was abandoned in November 2017.